Kath Hughes: Life and career

 In 2018, Hughes portrayed Laura in an episode of the Sky Atlantic comedy Sally4Ever and Miriam in the television sitcom Zapped.
 In 2019, Hughes appeared as a supermarket checkout assistant in the first series of the Netflix black-comedy drama After Life.
 Her character was later established as Coleen, who returns as a regular character in the third series as a new hire at the Tambury Gazette.
 Hughes also made guest appearances in Years and Years, The End of the F***ing World and Tourist Trap before portraying Hetty in the online comedy series Content, a sitcom following the employees of a digital agency.
 Hughes also appeared in an episode of the Channel 4 series The Joy of Missing Out, and the short films Petrichor and Pedwar, the latter of which she co-wrote.
-In 2022, she had a recurring role as Jennifer in the BBC One comedy The Other One and is set to appear in the Channel 4 series Everyone Else Burns later in the year.
+In 2022, she had a recurring role as Jennifer in the BBC One comedy The Other One and appeared in the Channel 4 series Everyone Else Burns later in the year.